NixOS/nix/src/nix/nix.md

 * **Indexed store derivations**: `/nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv^out`

-  Store derivations can be indexed with a non-empty comma-separated list of specific output names, or `*` meaning all ouptuts.
+  Store derivations can be indexed with a non-empty comma-separated list of specific output names, or `*` meaning all outputs.
 This allows finer control versus just specifying a derivation (without `--derivation`) and getting all the outputs.